lyuma/Av3Emulator/README.md

 * Merged in contribution by 3 to support head scaling.
 * Support for IK Sync to local clones.
 * Many more bugfixes.

+### **New features in v 2.9.7 (3.0 rc4):**

+2.9.7: Fix VRCPhysBone and ContactReceiver components disabled by default.

+2.9.6: Mostly a stability update to fix common issues with running the emulator.

+Grabbing and posing should work more reliably now.
+Make sure not to leave your bone Radius at 0.

+* Made AvatarDynamics parameters more strict to match VRC implementation, so float params must be float; bool params must be bool, and so on.
+* Fixed issues with grabbing and posing bones.
+* Fixed more build errors.
+* Fixed grabbing bones not working when the OSC folder was missing.
+* Added some try/catch for exceptions related to the OSC folder in LocalLow.

+2.9.5: Fixed Build and Publish AGAIN.

 ### **New features in v 2.9.0 (3.0 beta):**